rackerlabs/support-how-to/content/how-to/rackspace-intelligence/working-with-notifications-in-rackspace-intelligence/index.md

 Before you can build [notification plans for Rackspace Intelligence](/support/how-to/working-with-rackspace-intelligence-notification-plans), you must define notification methods.
-For example, you can define a method of contacting a support engineer by SMS and a method of contacting a manager by email.
+For example, you can define a method of contacting a support engineer by SMS and contacting a manager by email.

 You can create the following types of notifications: